ryanklee/think-taink/docs/problem_statements.md

 - Need for implementation of full communication memory networks for team-level cooperation, potentially affecting our Agent entity and communication protocols
 - Lack of reward-sharing mechanisms based on relational networks to promote emergent behaviors in our multi-agent system
 - Need for integration of adaptive bipartite event-triggered control strategies for heterogeneous multi-agent systems in dynamic environments
+- Lack of adaptive curriculum learning and novel self-play strategies for balancing individual and collective learning in complex environments within our ExperimentRunner service
+- Need for integration of coevolutionary dynamics and LLM-based strategy recommendations in our ReasoningEngine service
+- Lack of specific strategies for implementing multi-agent deep reinforcement learning for adaptive control in dynamic environments like power systems
+- Need to explore the potential of photonic neuromorphic architectures for lifelong learning in our Agent entity
+- Lack of coordination and machine learning techniques specifically designed for multi-robot systems within our ExperimentRunner service

 ## 6. Advanced Natural Language Processing for AI Communication as a Domain Service